If you would like to make an application by phone, please call our Clearing telephone hotline. We will update this page with the number shortly.

 - Please let us know if you have applied to SOAS for an undergraduate degree before; either this year or in a previous year.

 - Clearing application – not holding any other offers

 - Already holding a place at another university for a place in 2020.

 If you are an international student who has previously studied in the UK, and are looking to transfer to SOAS, please ensure you send us copies of all previous visas issued for UK study, along with a scanned copy of the photo page in your passport.

 If your Clearing application to SOAS is for a different area of study to your original UCAS application(s), then you should provide a personal statement explaining your reasons for wanting to change your course and join SOAS.
 Please keep personal statements no longer than 500 words.

 Receiving an offer

-If you have not given the full information on UCAS, please include this in your email.
+If you have not provided all information on UCAS, please include this in your email.
 Ensure you provide copies of all transcripts and certificates from your completed qualifications with your email.
 All scans or screenshots must clearly show your name and student ID number.
-Documents should be provided in PDF format please.
+Documents should be provided in PDF or JPG format.